Fees for new Fellows or renewals for the period of January 1 to June 30, 2023

 The College mounts a vibrant academic program consisting of weekly lectures, a monthly book club, and a yearly symposium.
 Various more informal, social activities such as Coffee hour discussions and “Meet your colleagues” allow participants to get to know each other.
 The key feature of SC is the diversity of career backgrounds of its Members and Fellows and the range of perspectives this diversity brings.
 Please explore the “Events” button to view our past, present and forthcoming activities.

-The last two years have been challenging and busy for SC but also quite successful in many ways.
 One thing is for sure – it’s never boring at the College.

 Michael A. Hutcheon MD FRCPC